-Speciality doctors, staff grade and associate specialist medical staff (SAS Doctors) are an important part of the palliative care workforce.
+Specialty doctors, staff grade and associate specialist medical staff (SAS Doctors) are an important part of the workforce within specialist palliative care.

-There are between 20 - 25 SAS doctors who work within Cheshire and Merseyside in Palliative Care.
-The proportion of SAS and Locally employed (LE) doctors working in all specialities is 20 - 25% from the GMC survey published in January 2020.
-1 Most SAS and LE doctors working in palliative care are delivering care within the hospice sector.
-For the purposes of this development process, the SAS doctors will be defined as working for more than two sessions in palliative care who have a speciality doctor, staff grade or associate specialist doctor contract.
+The proportion of SAS and Locally Employed (LE) doctors working in all specialties is 20 - 25% from the GMC survey published in January 2020.
+1 Within Specialist Palliative Care SAS doctors are mainly working within the hospice sector.
+It is difficult to know exact numbers who work within the speciality.
+For the purposes of this development process, the SAS doctors will be defined as working for more than two sessions in Specialist Palliative Care who have a speciality doctor, staff grade or associate specialist doctor contract.

-The educational development of this group of doctors is essential to maintain competence and allow for the delivery of care to the highest standard.
+The educational development of this group of doctors is essential to maintain competence to facilitate for the delivery of care to the highest standard.
 There is also a need to ensure that the workforce is valued to improve retention within the speciality.

-There is evidence from around the country that education plays an important part in the recruitment and retention of SAS doctors.2 There are innovative initiatives which allow this group of doctors to develop the skills, knowledge and competencies to enhance their patient care, role in the education of others and management of services.3
+There is evidence from around the country that education plays an important part in the recruiting and retention of SAS doctors.2 There are innovative initiatives which allow this group of doctors to develop the skills, knowledge and competencies to enhance their patient care, role in the education of others and have a leadership role.2

-One of the challenges is that the SAS doctors have different job plans and experience, so creating a development process needs to account for this.
+One of the challenges is that the SAS doctors have different job plans and experience, so creating a development framework needs to account for this.
 The rationale for being employed as an SAS doctor varies widely which may then influence their career progression.
+The specialist doctor role was developed in 2021 to allow for recognition of experience and this development framework will support the SAS doctor to consider this as career progression

 There have been national initiatives to try and improve the support and development of SAS doctors across the country in all specialities.
-These include the SAS Charter4, Maximising the Potential5, SAS Charter Toolkit6 for implementation and the SAS Charter monitoring tool.7
+These include the SAS Charter3, Maximising the Potential4, SAS Charter Toolkit5 for implementation and the SAS Charter monitoring tool.6

-The idea for a Development framework was conceived in 2003 and was part of a palliative care leadership initiative within in the Merseyside and Cheshire region.
-An action learning set which followed this process enabled further development.
-The Development programme has been presented to the Greater Manchester and Eastern Cheshire Strategic Clinical Network and been endorsed in May 2019.8
+The Development Framework process was commenced in 2003 and was part of a specialist palliative care leadership initiative within in the Merseyside and Cheshire region and an action learning set which followed this.
+The Development Framework has been presented to the Greater Manchester and Eastern Cheshire Strategic Clinical Network and was endorsed in May 2019.7